knobs-dials/unicode-tool/font/README.md

 ## TODO

 * We need code to use only one font per family

 * there are some images that have a lot of white around them for weird-boundary reasons.
 See if we can do some smart cropping, and remove them if they're empty. (rewrite the montage thing in PIL, maybe?)

+* clean up these scripts, they're look like one-time scripts from ten years ago because they are